Skip to content

 • Prescriptions (if necessary).

-• A good pair of gloves, a warm hat and scarf.
+• A good pair of gloves, a warm hat and a scarf.
 These are crucial items if you plan on arriving during winter in any location outside the Greater Vancouver Area.
 Once you get to Canada, you can purchase a good winter coat (the coat you use in your home country is unlikely to be warm enough), but make sure you arrive with the basics to get you from the airport to your accommodation and through your first day: gloves, hat, scarf.

 Advertisement